okeeffed/cheat-sheets/Chef-Learning-Dev-Ops-Deployment.md

 #### ---- CHEFOPS-1.5: Chef Server

-__Two Types of Chef Server__
+**Two Types of Chef Server**

 1. OpenSource Chef-server

-- Free version of Chef
+*   Free version of Chef
-- Each instance of the server must be configured and managed locally (includes all aspects of managing the server, updates, migrations, scalability etc.)
+*   Each instance of the server must be configured and managed locally (includes all aspects of managing the server, updates, migrations, scalability etc.)

 The limitations with this is that it is not inherently scalable by default.
 Organisations also cannot communicate with each other.

 Enterprise, however, is scalable by design.

 2. Chef-server Enterprise (hosted)

-- Scalable by design
+*   Scalable by design
-- Available organisations
+*   Available organisations
-- Always available
+*   Always available
-- Resource-based access control
+*   Resource-based access control

 This is always available.
 It is inherently another back up of our set up.

 3. Chef-server enterprise (on-premise)

-- Scalable by design
+*   Scalable by design
-- Available organisations
+*   Available organisations
-- Hosted on-premise behind your firewall
+*   Hosted on-premise behind your firewall
-- Managed yourself
+*   Managed yourself

 Onus is on the user to deal with organisations and policies.

-__Chef Enterprise__
+**Chef Enterprise**

-- Allows the creation of organisations
-	- Organisations separate the infrastructure, policies and cookbooks
-	- Nodes are registered in organisations
-	- Nothing shared between organisations
-	- Enterprise chef server can contain many different organisations
-	- OpenSource chef the local individual server acts as an organisation and does not allow creation of organisations.
-	- Organisations can represent different companies, department, infrastructures, applications and so forth.
+*   Allows the creation of organisations - Organisations separate the infrastructure, policies and cookbooks - Nodes are registered in organisations - Nothing shared between organisations - Enterprise chef server can contain many different organisations - OpenSource chef the local individual server acts as an organisation and does not allow creation of organisations. - Organisations can represent different companies, department, infrastructures, applications and so forth.
-- For each organisation in order to start bootstrapping nodes you need to download the starter kit.
+*   For each organisation in order to start bootstrapping nodes you need to download the starter kit.
-- Starter kit provides security credentials (validation.pem keys) to authenticate each node to the chef server.
+*   Starter kit provides security credentials (validation.pem keys) to authenticate each node to the chef server.
-- Chef enterprise scales by design to handle thousands of nodes and different organisations.
+*   Chef enterprise scales by design to handle thousands of nodes and different organisations.

-__Role of the server__
+**Role of the server**

-- Stores system config information (policies for nodes)
+*   Stores system config information (policies for nodes)
-- Authenticates workstations and nodes
+*   Authenticates workstations and nodes
-- Delivers configurations to nodes
+*   Delivers configurations to nodes
-- Chef server holds the config and the node check-ins to receive instructions on its desired state
+*   Chef server holds the config and the node check-ins to receive instructions on its desired state
-- The node downloads config instructions from the server and does all of the work
+*   The node downloads config instructions from the server and does all of the work

 In the Chef Server website, we can see the policies of what's required and see things like content to see what files are there and what it requires.